College application information for parents

 Yes; preference is given to freshmen who submit a housing application by the May 15 priority deadline.

-Yes, at least during their first year, unless they live within Summit, Stark, Wayne, Medina or Portage counties.
+Yes, at least during their first year, unless they live in Summit, Stark, Wayne, Medina or Portage counties.

 Yes, just visit the Zip Card website and you can load money directly from your credit or debit card.

-Career Advantage Network arranges internships and cooperative education work experiences.
-Learn more at the Career Center.
+Career Services arranges internships and cooperative education work experiences.
+Learn more at Career Services.